JCPedroza/algorithms-and-data-structures-ts/README.md

 [![contributors][50]][51] [![commit activity][52]][53] [![issues][54]][55]
 [![issues closed][56]][57] [![issues pr][58]][59] [![issues pr closed][60]][61]

-Bug reports and pull requests are welcome on the [GitHub repository][32].
+Bug reports, pull requests, and code reviews are always welcome at the [GitHub repository][32].

 This project is intended to be a safe, welcoming space for collaboration.
 Everyone interacting in this project's codebases, issue trackers, chat rooms and mailing lists